Level I vs Level II Chimney Inspection: Which Do You Need?

 - When Level I findings suggest concealed damage that needs further evaluation

 If none of those four apply, Level I is sufficient.
-If any apply, Level II is required.
+If any apply, Level II is the standard scope.

 Scope comparison side by side